salvatore-dimartino/LaTazza/templates/templates_EstimationTemplate.md

 project starts the 2019/03/5
 sunday are closed
 saturday are closed
-[Requirements] lasts 2 days and is colored in Lavender/LightBlue [Design] lasts 1 days and starts 1 days after [Requirements]'s end and is colored in Lavender/LightBlue [Coding] lasts 6 days and starts 1 days after [Design]'s end and is colored in Lavender/LightBlue [Testing] lasts 3 days and starts 3 days after [Coding]'s start and is colored in Pink [System Testing] lasts 1 days and starts 1 days after [Coding]'s end and is colored in Lavender/LightBlue [Project Management] lasts 1 days and starts 1 days after [System Testing]'s end and is colored in Lavender/LightBlue [System Testing] starts 1 days after [Testing]'s end and is colored in Lavender/LightBlue
+[Requirements] lasts 2 days and is colored in Pink [Design] lasts 1 days and starts 1 days after [Requirements]'s end and is colored in Pink [Coding] lasts 6 days and starts 1 days after [Design]'s end and is colored in Pink [Testing] lasts 3 days and starts 3 days after [Coding]'s start and is colored in Lavender/LightBlue [System Testing] lasts 1 days and starts 1 days after [Coding]'s end and is colored in Pink [Project Management] lasts 1 days and starts 1 days after [System Testing]'s end and is colored in Pink [System Testing] starts 1 days after [Testing]'s end and is colored in Pink
 @endgantt
 ```